A-Dying-Pig/YiranLei.github.io/dota2_ember_spirit.md

 </div>

 If you want to dismantle teamfights like the one shown above, understand this: a strong mid game on Ember Spirit isn’t about charging in—it’s about discipline.
-That means fighting with teammates, watching before committing, always having an escape plan, prioritizing survival to maximize damage, and splitting the battlefield so enemies can’t focus you down.
+That means fighting with teammates, watching before committing, always having an escape plan, prioritizing survival to maximize damage, and splitting the battlefield for better team fights.
 The following sections break down these mid-game fundamentals in detail.

 ## <img src="https://static.wikia.nocookie.net/dota2_gamepedia/images/0/04/Smoke_of_Deceit_icon.png" width="36" style="vertical-align: middle;"> Fight with Your Team Using Smoke of Deceit